sylhare/Kotlin/README.md

 - Using the `this@Class` inside of a `list.apply { this.prepend(this@Class) }`, you are calling the `this` of the class (so `this@Class` to differentiate from the other `this` (element of the list that you apply to).

+### Work with recursive

+When you have to create a recursive function, you first answer this three questions:
+  - What is the original question: What you are actually trying to do?
+  - What is the recursive question: What will you base your recursion on?
+  - What are the terminal coniditions: When should the recursive question stopped and return an answer?

 ## Keywords

 - `Any` for any type